Tripartite Correlation Signal from Multipartite Entanglement of Purification: Introduction

 However, there is no widely accepted notion of a measure of multipartite entanglement in gravity (there are several proposals, e.g., see \cite{Gadde:2023zzj,Penington:2022dhr}).
 We will take a step back and ask ourselves, can we find reliable signals of multipartite entanglement in holography?
 A signal doesn't have to satisfy various properties that a measure must\cite{Ma:2023ecg}.
 A good signal is semi-definite in nature, where it can definitively indicate the presence of genuine multipartite entanglement with a non-zero value.
 Some efforts have been made in this direction as well (see, e.g., \cite{Balasubramanian:2024ysu}).
-In this work, we will define a signal of tripartite entanglement for mixed states using multipartite entanglement of purification and its holographic version using multipartite entanglement wedge cross-section\cite{Bao:2019zqc,Bao-2019-conditionalEoP}.
+In this work, we will define a signal of tripartite correlation for mixed states using multipartite entanglement of purification (MEoP) and its holographic version using multipartite entanglement wedge cross-section\cite{Bao:2019zqc,Bao-2019-conditionalEoP}.
+We found that the signal is non-zero for a tripartite entangled state and zero for a factorized mixed state.
+However, our definition of the signal does not vanish for some quantum states with classical correlations.
+In this sense, it is a tripartite correlation signal rather than a tripartite entanglement signal.